lasircc/las_1_knowledge_base/docs/hamilton.rst

 		c.
 Allocate one slot for each son-aliquot (left over included).
 This is the physical space inside the robot, containing the plate to store the new aliquots.
 		d.
 Click on "Apply Values".
 		e.
 The "Remaining Volume" column, reports the residual volume in the original instance, after the sampling.
 		f.
-If the allotted material to derive new aliqouts is not enough for the inserted values of volume and concentration, the samples rows will appear red.
+If the allotted material to derive new aliquots is not enough for the inserted values of volume and concentration, the samples rows will appear red.
 Otherwise the derivation can succeed and the row will turn green. **Be aware that the red lines have to be manually corrected**
 		g.
 To modify the affected row just click on it.
 A box will pop up showing the details of each single derived aliquot to look for.
 As in general planning, it is possible to change the number of aliquots to be created.
 All the modifications made using this window will affect **only** the associated sample, without changing values for any of the others.
 		h.
 The red-framed cells indicate an error, therefore their value must be modified.
 After editing the values of volume and concentration, click on "Recalculate Values" to compute values again.
 		i.
 To confirm changes click "Ok" in the dialog box, otherwise click "Cancel" to discard all manual changes.